 California has long been one of the most expensive housing markets in the country, and it’s no wonder why.
 It’s the state with the highest population, and it’s growing.
 In fact, the state has added more than 2 million residents over the past decade, with the population climbing by more than 8% in that time.

-- Not backed by a public agency
+- Not secured by a governmental entity

 The standard method for purchasing a home is getting a 30-year fixed mortgage.
 That means you repay the loan over three decades at an interest rate that doesn’t change.
 It’s estimated that about 9 in 10 homebuyers will opt for this type of loan.
 However, there are alternatives, and it’s important to do your math before deciding what’s best for you and your family.
 Compare 30-year and 15-year mortgage rates.

 ARM: An adjustable-rate mortgage in which the interest changes over time based on a certain marker or metric that’s established in the loan agreement, such as a certain amount of time having passed.
 This may be ideal for individuals who are certain they will not be living in the home beyond that time limit.

 5/1 ARM: Using this type of 30-year mortgage, a buyer pays a fixed interest rate for the first five years of the mortgage and after that, the interest rate varies annually based on an index to which the rate is tied.
 Again, this type of loan is ideal for those who will move before the five years is up, as they won’t have to contend with an interest rate that might rise.
 Crucially, though, depending on the state of the economy, it’s also possible for the rate to fall, though this is not typical.
 Compare 3 and 5-year ARM rate loans.